stats-learning-fall2019/final-project/docs/homework3.md

 ### Kun Li (Data Scientist)
 Goal 1: Predict the extent/dollar-amount of property damage from any given attack.

+*Proposed Solutions:* Most likely will try to use a linear regression to model the damage extent.
+In order to find the best predictors, it would be helpful to test all the factors.
+One could do so efficiently using the stepwise regression and recursive feature elimination.
+The concern is definitely the data quality, and one might have to remove many variables before conducting the regressions.

 Goal 2: Identify factors that could predict the target/victim type in an attack.

+*Proposed Solutions:* One could use linear regression and decision trees to approach this multiclass classification problem.
+A potential problem that one could face is that the target types are centered around a few specific categories, such that there isn't sufficient data for the less common target types to train the model.

 ### Sean Kugele (Data Scientist, Team Lead)
 Goal 1: Predict the group responsible for perpetrating a terrorist attack.